Murder of Gretchen Anthony: Investigation

 Gretchen's family became aware of her disappearance after she missed lunch with a friend on March 21 and failed to report to work on March 23.

 On March 23, Gretchen's family began to receive text messages, supposedly from Gretchen, that corroborated David's claims, claiming that she would be quarantining for two weeks.
 According to Gretchen's coworkers, they received an email from her on March 24 containing the same information.
-Gretchen's vehicle, which contained her purse, was discovered in the parking lot of a medical center in Jupiter, Florida.
+Gretchen's vehicle, which contained her purse, was discovered in the parking lot of a medical center in Jupiter.
 The Jupiter Medical Center informed police and Gretchen's family members that she had not been a patient there since 2008.
 The vehicle tested positive for blood on the steering wheel and gearshift.

 During a search of Gretchen's home, law enforcement discovered signs of a struggle, including a broken picture frame, shards of glass on Gretchen's bed, and a stained towel.
 They also found bleach stains on the garage floor and bottles of cleaning agents in the kitchen.
 Following the search, law enforcement contacted David, who claimed that Gretchen had become infected with COVID-19 and was receiving treatment at a Centers for Disease Control and Prevention (CDC) facility in Belle Glade, Florida, despite there not being a CDC facility in that location.

 David's mother told police that he had packed up his truck and left for Costa Rica with his dog on March 24.
 He stopped at jewelry stores to sell Gretchen's jewelry, telling one store owner that it had belonged to someone who died from COVID-19.

 Gretchen's cell phone pinged in Pensacola, Florida, shortly after noon on March 25, and later pinged in Texas.
 David's cell phone pinged in Pecos, Texas, on March 27, and in Las Cruces, New Mexico, the following day.

 Arrest

-David Anthony was apprehended in Las Cruces on the evening of March 31, 2020, while he was walking his husky.
+David Anthony was apprehended in Las Cruces on the evening of March 31, 2020, while walking his husky.
 David was arrested at a gas station and charged with second-degree murder and kidnapping in connection with Gretchen's disappearance.
-He was held without bail at a detention center in Las Cruces, New Mexico.
+He was held without bail at a detention center in Las Cruces.
 Authorities believed that David was planning to relocate to South America.
 He was extradited to Jupiter on May 14.

-David insisted that Gretchen was still alive, claiming that she was "on the run" because she discovered illegal activities at the company for which she worked and feared that someone was after her, and was traveling with him to El Paso, Texas, until they separated.
+David initially insisted that Gretchen was still alive, claiming that she was "on the run" because she discovered illegal activities at the company for which she worked, feared that someone was after her, and was traveling with David to El Paso, Texas, until they separated.
 However, as part of a plea agreement, David admitted to stabbing Gretchen to death in her garage and discarding her body.
-On December 21, 2020, Gretchen's remains were discovered about three miles from her home, in a grassy area behind a Walmart and near a retirement home.
+On December 21, 2020, Gretchen's remains were discovered approximately three miles from her home, in a grassy area behind a Walmart and near a retirement home.
 She had been stabbed in her neck and torso.